FAMILY MEDICINE CLERKSHIP

 REQUIRED READINGS.
 Students are required to read a selection of recent articles that will be provided.

 OTHER REQUIREMENTS.
-Fourth year students are encouraged to present at least one case during morning report.
+Third and Fourth year students are encouraged to present at least one case during morning report.

 HOW ARE STUDENTS EVALUATED?